sindresorhus/sindresorhus.github.com/data/apps/utc-time.md

 #### Can you localize the app into my language?

-The date & time output adhere to your locale preferences.
+The date & time output adhere to your locale settings.
 I have no plans to localize the app itself.

 #### UTC Time doesn't show up in the menu bar